Tips for your holiday home vacation

 However, if you wish to carry out the final cleaning by yourself, please remember at least the following rules: rugs or carpets should be vacuum-cleaned, the cottage should be vacuum-cleaned, floors should be wiped over with a damp mop, tables and surfaces should be wiped with a moist cloth, bed linen should be aired outdoors, crockery and cooking utensils should be washed, the sauna and WC should be cleaned and all waste should be taken to the collection point.
 The yard area and barbecue location must be left in a tidy condition.
 The departure cleaning should be performed in its entirety on the day of departure.

-Almost all cottages have a sauna.
+Almost all holiday homes have a sauna.
 For introduction to sweat baths see the website of The Finnish Sauna Society.

-Unless otherwise mentioned, every cottage has fishing rights.
+Unless otherwise mentioned, every holiday home has fishing rights.
 If you use anything more than a rod, line and worm bait, or fish through the ice in winter (basic "Everyman's rights" Everymansright_web.pdf), you will have to pay a so-called Fishing Management Fee (equivalent to a fishing licence) to the State.

 Please, see the Guide for travelling anglers in the Land of a Thousand Lakes.

-If, during your holiday, you discover something is missing or the service needs improving, do not hesitate to contact the cottage owner.
+If, during your holiday, you discover something is missing or the service needs improving, do not hesitate to contact the caretaker, often the owner.
 Do not allow your holiday to be spoiled due to some fault of problem which your host will be able to put right immediately.